-You’ve probably shot video that has the appearance of being too warm (orange) or too cool (blue).
-Maybe you’ve wanted to combine video from different cameras whose footage has different visual qualities.
-Well, you’re in luck.
-Adobe SpeedGrade CC comes with a variety of features to help you correct colors, match the color between shots, and add stylized looks.
-Even better, you now can import your video projects into SpeedGrade directly from Adobe Premiere Pro CC.
+For those times when you’ve shot video that's too warm (orange) or too cool (blue) — or when you want to combine video from different cameras whose footage has different visual qualities — Adobe SpeedGrade can help you correct colors, match the color between shots, and add stylized looks.

 Before you jump headfirst into color-correcting your clips, it’s helpful to understand a little about color grading.
 You’ll also need to open the tutorial project in Premiere Pro and send it to SpeedGrade using the Direct Link feature.
 In addition, you’ll get a brief introduction to the SpeedGrade user interface.